A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p)

 In the complex setting, the parameters coming from ${}^LJ$ play a pivotal role in the representation theory of $G$ (cf. \cite{Ro90}).
-In the characteristic $p$ setting, they remain of particular importance.
-We denote the parameters factoring through ${}^LJ$ by $\varphi_{k,\ell}$, where $0\leq k,\ell < p + 1$ (see Definition \ref{endparams} for their precise description).
-Using equivalences between the parameters $\varphi_{k,\ell}$ and the classification of $L$-packets, we obtain the following: \begin{thmI} Suppose $0\leq k,\ell < p + 1$ and $k\neq \ell$.
-There exists a bijection between equivalence classes of Langlands parameters coming from the group ${}^LJ$ and $L$-packets of irreducible supercuspidal representations of the group $G = \textnormal{U}(1,1)(\qpp/\qp)$, given by
+In the characteristic $p$ setting, they remain of particular importance: \begin{thmI} Suppose $0\leq k,\ell < p + 1$ and $k\neq \ell$.
+There exists a bijection between equivalence classes of Langlands parameters factoring through the group ${}^LJ$ and $L$-packets of irreducible supercuspidal representations of the group $G = \textnormal{U}(1,1)(\qpp/\qp)$, given by